chrislzm/BackInStock/NotificationService/README.md

 2. Give this application API access by going to the "Apps" section in your Shopify store's admin panel.
 Click on "Manage Private Apps", then "Create a new private app".
 Follow the instructions to generate the key and password.
 3. Update the Shopify configuration in the `application.properties` file.
 For the product and variant url settings, it should be `https://yourstorename.myshopify.com/admin/products/` and `https://yourstorename.myshopify.com/admin/variants/` respectively.

-This application can be run as a service, or launched on-demand.
+This application can be run as a service or launched on-demand.

 ## Enabling HTTPS